tjrosenetworking/Lecture-Summarization/README.md

 # Lecture-Summarization
 This python script takes a .mp3 file and then transcribes it using openai/whisper-tiny model on hugging face.

 Project install and demo video: https://www.youtube.com/watch?v=LzCqZ85aO4I

 Pre-requisites!
-You need these things or it will not work.
--python 3.13 (added to PATH environment variables) -pip install transformers
+You need these things or it will not work. python 3.13 (added to PATH environment variables), -pip install transformers
 -pip install torch
 -pip install hf_xet